Welcome to the Employer Help Center

 Common Employer Questions:

-Q. If an employee terminates employment, can an employer retrieve the employer contributions it made to the terminated employee’s HSA account?
+Question: If an employee terminates employment, can an employer retrieve the employer contributions it made to the terminated employee’s HSA account?

-A. No, employer contributions to the HSA account of an employee who has terminated employment are generally irretrievable.
+Answer: No, employer contributions to the HSA account of an employee who has terminated employment are generally irretrievable.

-A: No. An HSA is an individual bank account and not a health plan, so the health plan continuation requirements under FMLA do not apply.
+Answer: No. An HSA is an individual bank account and not a health plan, so the health plan continuation requirements under FMLA do not apply.
 However, the employer could choose voluntarily to continue HSA contributions during leave.

-Q: Is an HSA an ERISA‐covered group health plan?
+Question: Is an HSA an ERISA‐covered group health plan?
 Is a plan document, summary plan description, Annual 5500 reporting, or COBRA continuation coverage required for HSAs, like other plans?

-Q. How does the state tax treatment of HSAs differ from federal tax treatment?
+Question: How does the state tax treatment of HSAs differ from federal tax treatment?

-A. HSAs are governed by federal tax rules.
+Answer: HSAs are governed by federal tax rules.
 However, to the extent a state assesses an income tax, then each state determines whether it will follow the federal guidelines or establish its own rules with respect to the taxation of HSA contributions and distributions.
 A few states do not follow the federal HSA tax guidelines.
 As a result, contributions and distributions that may be tax‐free at the federal level may be taxable in those states.